sachinsu/sachinsu.github.io/work_journal/life.md

     - The least productive people are usually the ones who are most in favor of holding meetings.
     - There are few talents more richly rewarded with both wealth and power, in countries around the world, than the ability to convince backward people that their problems are caused by other people who are more advanced.

+- Taleb
+    - The perception of safety is highest the instant before the black swan materializes
+    - Great leadership requires eternal vigilance

 - If I spend somebody else’s money on somebody else, I’m not concerned about how much it is, and I’m not concerned about what I get.
 And that’s government.